deeptho/neumodvb/docs/positioner.md

    neumoDVB will remind you when you try to close the positioner control.

    `Location` allows you to enter your dish's location.
 Changes to the values will be taken into account the next time any USALS operation is performed.
-Unfortunately changes are not yet written to neumoDVB's config file, so you will need to edit that file to make permanent changes.
+These changes are written to the database as soon as they are changed, and therefore remembered.
+* `Signal Panel` shows signal strength and SNR, tuning information reported by the driver, lock status, and information about the type of DVB signal received and the streams it contains.

+  The `Speak` button, when enabled will read out the SNR level using computer audio.
+Every few seconds it will also speak the currently tuned satellite position.
+This information is obtained from the DVB stream, so - apart from bad information in the stream - the satellite position is correct.
+This is handy when tuning a dish: for instance you can use a USB card and a laptop to run neumoDVB near your dish.
+It well tell you if the dish is pointing at the right sat, and tell you if adjustments improve the signal.
+  Alternative solutions would include sending the audio through other means, e.g., a baby-phone.
 * `LNB and Sat` allows you to select the desired LNB and the network (sat) on this LNB.
 The `Save` button saves all kinds of lnb related changes, including usals settings, default mux ...
    The `Reset LOF` button resets the local oscillator offset of the LNB to zero.
 The latter is automatically updated by comparing information from the driver with service information from the mux

+* `Service Information` displays information received from the stream (if any).
+The panel indicates the status of data reception using colours: gray, black or blue colour indicate that PAT, NIT or SDT dat have not been received, have been partially or fully received.
+If a NIT table is received, and if it contains valid information about the tuned mux, this panel also indicates the satellite position, frequency and other tuning information included in the stream.

+* `Constellation` shows IQ samples retrieved from the driver.
+The `Update` button can toggle this diplay on or off.

 * `Tune Mux` allows you to select a mux from the list of known muxes, and then adjusting the main tuning parameters as needed.
 If the `Blind` button is gray, nlindscan will be performed.
 The `Tune` button starts tuning.
-   The `ABort button` ends tuning. `PLS srch.` is an experimental feature to cycle through all possile PLS codes until the mux locks (this can take several hours)
+The `ABort button` ends tuning. `PLS srch.` is an experimental feature to cycle through all possile PLS codes until the mux locks (this can take several hours).